 Thinking about reducing your business’s carbon footprint?
 Looking for ways to hit your organization’s sustainability goals?
-An article from SustainableCitiesCollective tells how leading businesses are doing just that by focusing on reducing the amount of paper they use.
+An article from SustainableCitiesCollective reveals how leading businesses are doing just that by focusing on reducing the amount of paper they use.

 Keeping cardboard boxes stamped with those green recycling logos in your hallways is not going to cut it.
-Today’s sustainability bar is held much higher.
-The article’s author has put together the following five tips, suggested by these green leaders in business, for those looking to go paperless:
+Today’s sustainability bar is much higher.
+The article’s author has put together the following five tips, suggested by green leaders in business, for those looking to go paperless:

 1) Utilize software and digital tools

-Pixels not paper.
+Think pixels, not paper.
 With lightning-fast Internet speeds and ever-increasing percentages of employees who grew up in front of screens and keyboards, holding on to archaic (and wasteful) ways of doing business is becoming less and less smart.

 2) Start (or re-energize) an office paper recycling program

 If you’re reading this, more than likely you already have a program in place.
 But do your employees know about it and how it works?
 Or do they wander the halls with a handful of packaging looking for the right bin to put it in... then eventually give up and toss it in the nearest trash container?
 Or bring it home to recycle it?
-(Don’t laugh.
-I did that this week.)

 3) Limit the amount of copying and printing

 There are plenty of progressive companies that would be surprised at how much printing goes on in the corporate world.
-Believe it or not, traditionalists and “better-play-it-safe”ers still bring packets of handouts to meetings in case any of their old-school office mates or seasoned executives prefer to scribble and turn pages, versus clicking and tapping on a keyboard.
+Believe it or not, traditionalists and “play-it-safe”ers still bring packets of handouts to meetings in case any of their old-school office mates or seasoned executives prefer to scribble and turn pages, versus clicking and tapping on a keyboard.
 Let these sentimentalists know it’s okay to embrace their digital side.

 4) Move to digital billing

-POs, invoices, envelopes, duplicates, triplicates… wow!
-What a great place to focus on digitizing what can amount to a mountain of paper for maximum impact.
-Think: “The check is in the (e)mail!”
+POs, invoices, envelopes, duplicates, triplicates and more—billing is a great place to focus on digitizing what can amount to a mountain of paper for maximum impact.

 5) Incentivize and educate your workforce